 One of the tools you can use to troubleshoot problems on a Mac is Activity Monitor, a dashboard for many of your Mac’s under-the-hood activities.
 In this article, I’m going to introduce you to Activity Monitor, and explain how this utility can help you find—and, in some cases, resolve—problems on your Mac.

 Where is the Activity Monitor on a Mac?

 To find Activity Monitor on a Mac, go to your Applications folder > Utilities folder, and then double-click Activity Monitor.
 There you’ll see a simple app with five tabs, and a list of entries that changes every few seconds.

 Each of the five tabs inside Activity Monitor keep track of certain aspects of your Mac’s performance.
-Thy are CPU, Memory, Energy, Disk, and Network.
+Thy are CPU, Memory, Energy, Disk, and Network, and, if your Mac is running the content caching service, you’ll also see a Cache tab.
 I’ll discuss what you can see on each of these tabs and how they might be useful when diagnosing problems on a Mac.

 The CPU Tab

 The CPU tab shows how your Mac’s processor(s) are working.
 In the above screenshot, I’ve sorted the list by % CPU, or the percentage of the total available CPU time.
 You may see apps or processes that are using more than 100% of CPU time; this is because a Mac with multiple cores (all new Macs) count each core as 100%.

 This tab lets you know which apps are working the hardest.
 If, for example, the fan on your Mac becomes loud, or you see the battery on your laptop depleting quickly, check the CPU tab to see which apps are taxing the processor.
 In some cases, these may be runaway apps that are stuck.